Kfar Blum: Education and culture

 The kibbutz has a regional school, a sports arena and a hotel.
 It was also home to Hapoel Galil Elyon, a top division basketball team, which in 1993 became the first club from outside Tel Aviv to win the championship.

-Between 1969 and 1993, Kfar Blum was home to 24 years of the American Class, an academic-year-long program for an annual cohort of 15 to 30 U.S. and Canadian 10th-graders.
+For 24 years, between 1969 and 1993, Kfar Blum was home to the American Class, an academic-year-long program for an annual cohort of 15 to 30 U.S. and Canadian 10th-graders.
 Founded by Kfar Blum member Pinchas Rimon, American Class participants lived with kibbutz teenagers, held kibbutz jobs, were “adopted” into kibbutz families, and attended school in a classroom of the Emek Hahula High School.

 Since 1985 Kfar Blum has been the site of the annual Voice of Music Festival in Upper Galilee, also referred to as the Kfar Blum Festival, a chamber music festival that is held in mid-summer.
 This week-long event has grown to become the premier chamber music festival in Israel, drawing 15,000 visitors in recent years.